I Want To Hear About Your Pregnancy Loss (And I Want You To Know About Mine)

-Then I got on Instagram and looked up the hashtags "miscarriage" and "pregnancy loss."
+Then I got on Instagram and looked up the hashtag "pregnancy loss."
 I could not believe how many women were openly talking about their losses, and I was especially surprised to see how supportive they were all being of one another.
 How brave these women are to have shared!
 How courageous of these women to keep trying and trying.
 The further down the rabbit hole I went, the more empowered and inspired I became.

 I knew it was time for me to share.
 If I could help one person feel less alone, just as those brave strangers on Instagram had helped me, perhaps there could be some purpose to this awful experience.
 On my social media where I shared our story, I wrote, "You may think this is TMI, but what I'm learning is that I wish women talked about this more.
 If you have had a similar experience, please know that I feel you, and it is NOT your fault.
 I would love to connect and hear your story and share about our angels."

 I could not have imagined the outpouring of responses that followed.
 So many women and men came forward in the comments.
 People wrote me privately sharing about their losses, some saying they still had not even told their closest friends.